We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Gather a Community of Interested Individuals

 Going the nonprofit route opens doors to potential funding sources for your community.
 Check with your state’s department of housing and explain your project.
-They may have available funds and suggestions to help you bring your dreams into reality.
+They may have available funds and suggestions to help you bring your dreams of building a tiny house community into reality.

 Don’t overlook potential crowdfunding sources for your project.
-Sites like GoFundMe may have become famous for helping folks with medical bills, but they can also raise money for other causes — like building tiny homes for the homeless.
+Sites like GoFundMe may have become famous for helping folks with medical bills, but they can also raise money for other causes — like building tiny home communities for the homeless.

 Is there a shortage of affordable housing near you?
 Offering to become a part of the solution could garner the support of your local community.
 Why not start a petition to see who would be interested in donating cash, materials or even labor for such a project?